Comparison

 Data security is crucial, businesses can’t afford to take risks with file transfers.
 From financial records to customer information and confidential business documents, sensitive data is constantly moving between systems, partners, and cloud environments.
 Without the right security measures, these transfers become vulnerable to cyber threats, data breaches, and compliance violations.

-To protect critical information, businesses rely on secure file transfer protocols like SFTP (Secure File Transfer Protocol) and FTPS (FTP Secure).
+To protect critical information, businesses rely on secure file transfer protocols like Secure Transfer’s SFTP and FTPS (FTP Secure).
 While both provide encrypted alternatives to traditional FTP, they differ in architecture, security mechanisms, and configuration requirements.
 Choosing the right protocol is more than just a technical decision—it can impact network performance, regulatory compliance, and overall data security.

 We break down the key differences between SFTP and FTPS, exploring their advantages, disadvantages, and ideal use cases to help businesses make an informed choice for secure file transfers.